 Add the egg and vanilla, continue to beat until combined.

-Add the flour, salt, baking powder and spices.
+Add the flour, salt, baking soda and spices.
 Combine well.

 Add the oats.

 Once the oats are added, the mixture will feel a bit stiffer to combine, so using a wooden spoon will take a little bit more work, but if you have an electric mixer, it will take a matter of seconds to combine the cookie mixture.